KenKundert/nestedtext/proposed_tests/README.rst

 4. The tests were categorized and numbered.
 Both the categorization and numbering were problematic.
 Each test often fit into many categories but could only be placed in one.
-The numbering implied an order when no natural order exists.
+The numbering implied an order where no natural order exists.

 5. Important tests were missing from the test suite.